Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.18

     This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
+Any :manno:`DocType` annotation will be used if this annotaion is not specified.
 It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. mapped-type-annotation:: NoRelease